Khel Khel Mein (1975 film): Plot

 Ajay joins a college in Shimla for further education.
 He meets Vikram and Nisha, two slackers in the college who just love playing pranks.
 Ajay is way different from them and an easy target.
 But after some initial hiccups, Ajay becomes friends with them.
 Soon, the trio are playing pranks on unsuspecting people.
 One day, they spot a stingy Seth (a wealthy man) and send him a fake typewritten extortion note, hoping to relieve him of his money.

 However, the next day, they find out through the newspaper that the man is dead.
 Based on the circumstances, they realize that they might end up as prime suspects in the case.
 They decide to destroy their incriminating typewriter, only to find it missing.
 Also, they realize that a stranger (Dev Kumar) is stalking them.
 Ajay and Nisha decide to tell police the truth, whether they believe it or not.
 But even before they can tell the truth, they are horrified to find Vikram dead.

 They meet Inspector Rajendra Singh, who is investigating the case.
 The Inspector is sceptical, but gives them one chance to prove their innocence.
 From Vikram's personal belongings, they find out about a club singer named Sherie.
 Anticipating that Sherie may know why Vikram was killed, they go to meet Sherie.
 But when they go to her dressing room after her performance, they find her dead.
 The duo realize that Sherie was involved in some shady deals and Vikram was her partner.

 After trying to find out some information, they learn that Sherie acted as a middleman between a dreaded criminal named Black Cobra and the people who paid him.
-After learning that Black Cobra is an extortionist and the dead man was also on his payroll, blocks suddenly start falling into places.
+After learning that Black Cobra is an extortionist and the dead man was also on his payroll, blocks suddenly start falling into place.
 Ajay and Nisha deduce that the Seth thought the note was from Black Cobra and confronted him.
 The Seth thought that Black Cobra became more greedy and threatened to expose him, following which he was killed by latter.